-Nfor’s reporting focused on the Donga-Mantung area of the Northwest region, including about the local Ambazonian separatist movement, according to CPJ’s review of his writing.
+Nfor’s reporting focused on the Donga-Mantung area of the English-speaking Northwest region and the local Ambazonian separatist movement, which seeks to secede from the majority French-speaking Cameroon, according to CPJ’s review of his writing.

 National gendarmerie officers arrested Nfor on May 15, 2018, while he was returning to Bamenda, the capital of the Northwest region, after a visit to his home village of Tabenken, according to the person familiar with details of his case.

-He was detained at the gendarmerie brigade in Nkambe, the capital of Donga-Mantung, in a tiny cell without a bed, chair, toilet, or any ventilation, the person told CPJ.
-Soon after his arrival he was interrogated by Patrick Engola the district officer for Nkambe central district, who accused the journalist of publishing unfavorable news about his administration, the person said.
+He was detained at the gendarmerie brigade in Nkambe, the capital of Donga-Mantung, and interrogated by Patrick Engola, the district officer for Nkambe central district, who accused the journalist of publishing unfavorable news about his administration, the person told CPJ.
 Engola cited a 2017 news article about him seizing satellite dishes from residents who were watching the separatist satellite broadcaster SCBC TV, which operates from exile, the person said.

 In an October 15, 2019, phone call with CPJ, Engola denied any knowledge of the 2017 article or of Nfor’s case, saying he was not responsible for such matters and never interrogated Nfor,